AdaCore/training_material/courses/spark_essentials/040_spark_tools/03-spark_analysis_tools.rst

 * Located in :filename:`gnatprove/` under project object dir
 * An overview of results for all checks in project
 * Especially useful when results must be documented
-* Details in SPARK User's Guide
+* Details in SPARK Programmer's Guide

 |